freedomofpress/securedrop/tails_files/README.md

 ### Download and run the setup scripts

-Open the terminal and run the following command to get the files required to set up Tails for use with the Journalist Workstation.
+Open the terminal and run the following command to get the files required to set up Tails for use with the Workstation.

 ```
 git clone https://github.com/freedomofpress/securedrop.git